Board of Directors

 Ron was born and raised in Liverpool, England.
 After retirement in United Kingdom (UK) he was asked to work in the USA and that subsequently became Canada.
 His life and career as a nuclear engineer have given him the opportunity to travel and work in many countries around the world.
 Before his second retirement, he led the restart of two Bruce A units at Bruce Power which had been laid up for several years.

 Ron and his wife Andrene share four children and four grandchildren, all living in the UK.
-He is very eager for travel restrictions to ease to allow travel to the UK to visit his children and grandchildren.
+They split time between Port Elgin and the UK to visit children and grandchildren.
 Ron is committed to continuing to offer and develop outdoor education opportunities for children.

 Ron DeVisser has been a member of the board of directors for the Bluewater Education Foundation since 2008 and has recently taken on the role of Vice President.
 He has also been a part of the building committee within the board of directors, helping to guide the ongoing maintenance and development of our facilities.

 Ron and his family are farmers in Brockton, raising turkeys as well as growing cash crops.
 From a young age, he and his wife Ingrid both knew they wanted to be farmers, and this is what drew them to Bruce County.
 In the extra time that the busy life of a farmer allows, they are active in their church in Hanover, and Ron is a member of the Board of Directors with the Huron Bay Coop.